garrandall/popular-music-data/tracks/bonfire-craig-morgan.md

 We all got a little nervous
 It's too late to hide our cups
 He pops a top and hollers real loud
-Dont worry yall i came to hang out
+Dont worry yall I came to hang out

-You dont have to be from around here
+You don't have to be from around here
 To know right where to go
 All you gotta do is load up
 And head towards glow